gogins/csound-cxx-opcodes/README.md

-The `clang_example.csd` file uses the `clang_compile` opcode to compile a guitar opcode and instrument, a reverb opcode and instrument, and a score generating instrument.
-For the sake of clarity, although all of this code could be implemented in one module, the following separate modules are defined:
+The `clang_example.csd` file uses the `clang_compile` opcode to compile a guitar opcode and instrument, a reverb opcode and instrument, and a score generator.
+For the sake of clarity, although all of this code could be implemented in one module, the following separate modules are
+defined:

 1. A physically modelled guitar opcode, written in C++, which is then wrapped in a Csound instrument definition.

 2. A reverb opcode, written in C++, which is then wrapped in a Csound instrument definition.

 3. A score generating function, written in C++.

-The Csound orchestra in this piece uses the signal flow graph opcodes to connect the guitar instrument to the reverb instrument, and to connect the reverb instrument to an output instrument.
+The Csound orchestra in this piece uses the signal flow graph opcodes to connect the guitar instrument to the outpur instrument, where reverb is applied.

 # Installation